This is a packing list for the Backpacking Orientation Adventure trip.

 - Swimsuit (most trips will pass by lakes – some choose to swim in their hiking clothes or not at all, so swimsuits are optional)

 - Clean clothes to leave in the van/bus and change into at the end of the trip

 - A different outfit for each day

-- Personal electronic devices other than a cellular phone (cell phones for emergencies only—they must be switched off during trip)
+- Personal electronic devices other than a cellular phone (cell phones for photos - there will be no cell signal)

 - An old candy bar in a jacket pocket that Mr. Bear would love to eat